Hatsuhinode/VHDL/README.md

 ```

 ## Coding in VHDL
-1. You need a text editor and that can be Visual Studio Code or you can write in teh terminal using keywords: `nano`; `vim`
+1. You need a text editor and that can be Visual Studio Code or you can write in teh terminal using keywords: `nano`, `vim`
 - Install VSC (Visual Studio Code) and start writing code for any modification
 ```bash
 $ sudo apt install code